Senators race to overcome final snags in infrastructure deal

 The final package would need the support of 60 senators in the evenly split 50-50 Senate to advance past a filibuster — meaning at least 10 Republicans along with every Democratic member.
 Last week’s test vote failed along party lines.

+A Democratic aide granted anonymity to discuss the private talks said beyond transit, there are other remaining issues still unresolved around how to pay for it.
+For instance, details on broadband funding, as well as whether to tap into leftover COVID relief funds previously passed by Congress, continue to be discussed, the aide said.

-Democrats also are seeking to hammer out a compromise to pay for the package after Republicans dashed a plan to boost the IRS to go after tax scofflaws, but Virginia Sen. Mark Warner, a Democratic negotiator in the group, said he remains optimistic about reaching a deal soon.
+Democrats are seeking a compromise to pay for the package after Republicans dashed a plan to boost the IRS to go after tax scofflaws, though Virginia Sen. Mark Warner, a Democratic negotiator in the group, said he remains optimistic about reaching a deal soon.

 “We’re down to the last couple of items, and I think you’re going to see a bill Monday afternoon,” Warner said Sunday.